 Packing lunches is one of those things that many parents dread.
-And while I loved the lunches that my mom packed for me when I was growing up, I understand how hard it is to keep things interesting (and delicious) now that I have a kiddo of my own.
-Plus, if your little one goes to daycare and brings a lunch, they may or may not be able to have their food warmed.
-If they are, you have more options (and I'll have a list for you next month!).
-If their food has to be able to go straight from fridge to table, then things are a little more challenging.
+And while I loved the lunches that my mom packed for me when I was growing up, I understand how hard it is to keep things interesting (and delicious) now that I have kids of my own.
+Plus, if your little one goes to daycare and brings a lunch, they may or may not be able to have their food warmed, which makes things even more challenging.

 - Try not to send something that your kiddo has never seen in any form or tasted in any variation before.
 You want lunch to be fun, yummy, and familiar.

 - Check any allergy or ingredient guidelines at your center or school to help keep everyone healthy.

 - Ask for feedback on how your child ate so you know what they are liking (and not liking...).

 - Don't worry too much if their appetite varies from one day to the next.
 This is totally normal!

 15 Toddler Lunch Ideas for Daycare

 Spread hummus between slices of soft bread or place into a container and serve with whole grain crackers or sliced soft veggies.
 There's Butternut Squash Hummus, Black Bean Hummus, Edamame Hummus, Beet Hummus, Pea Hummus, or Regular Hummus to keep things varied.

 2. Egg Salad